How the BBMC Came to Be – A Cautionary Tale

 Steve Abbot, Montgomery Hall, JE Solo, and Mike Kean in the IAC studio, Water Street.
 Photo by Rhonda Pelley, 2009.

-In the end, we were evicted.
-Our building was hundreds of feet from the nearest resident but, to our shock, once the blood was in the water, the locals started circling.
-Someone went around the neighbourhood with a petition against us.
-In the end, the petition had very few signatures and was signed by people’s children and even by their pets, (think “Rover Wiseman” and “Mittens Chafe”), yet it was used against us by the City of St. John’s.
-Their complaints were absurd—chief among them that musicians were seen carrying beer into rehearsals.
-It was, in a word, surreal.
+In the end, we were officially evicted by the City of St. John’s.
+Our building was hundreds of feet from the nearest resident but, once the blood was in the water, the locals started circling.
+Someone actually went around the neighbourhood with a petition against us.
+The petition had very few signatures and was signed by people’s kids and even by a few pets, (think “Rover Wiseman” and “Mittens Chafe”), yet it was used against us by the City of St. John’s.
+The complaints were absurd—chief among them that musicians were seen carrying beer into rehearsals.
+Just surreal.

 For the small group holding the co-op together—maybe three or four of us at that point—it was brutal.
-When the news of our eviction got out, the vultures circled.
-People started calling the co-op office, misunderstanding the situation and trying to scam us for the building.
-Worse than that, other artists stood by and watched us go down.
-Artists that I knew, (now ex) colleagues, drove by the building, slowly, pointing, while we were still working inside.
+Then, people started calling the co-op office, misunderstanding the situation and trying to scam us for the building.
+Worse than that, colleagues drove by the building, slowly, pointing, while we were still working inside.
 One day we looked out the window and saw someone measuring the property.
-Many watched us flounder, and they did not extend a hand.
+It reminded me of vultures feeding on a carcass.

 Changing Funding Models